Anindita123-code/Milestone3_Data_Centric/README.md

 * I owe a huge thank you to [Stack Overflow](https://stackoverflow.com/) for addressing most of my queries.
 * For addressing complex searches I have referred to [MongoDB Documentation](https://docs.mongodb.com/manual/reference/operator/query/regex/)
 * For error handling, I have referred to [Flask Palletprojects link](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/#error-handlers)
+* Table of contents generated in the Readme has been generated with the help of markdown-toc
 * All images and contents of books have been taken from [Books at Amazon] (https://www.amazon.com/books-used-books-textbooks/b?ie=UTF8&node=283155)
 * I am thankful to the Peer review Group of CI for giving me a lot of feedback to improve my project
 * I am thankful to my family and friends for using this site to post some real reviews